YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 That doesn't mean what it currently is is garbage or that is worth throwing out the design already done as there is a LOT of great stuff in there.
 This is also NOT me saying how it should be done, this is just how I am doing it and ideally forms the beginning of a discussion around the future of YarnSpinner syntax and features.

-## node structure

-As it currently stands this can only parse the body nodes of yarn files, this is purely because that is all I have been focussing on for now as that is where the bulk of the work in YarnSpinner lies.

-This however opens up the question of headers, what are allowed in headers.
-What headers should be mandatory and which are optional?
-Can you have custom headers?

 ## `=` is for assignment and assignment alone

 In a language that doesn't have operator overloading, and pretty much always defines a new keyword for new functionality, we have this single case where `=` can be used for comparison and equality.